yanlynnnnn/tp/docs/DeveloperGuide.md

 * Users can have more flexibility when finding a client using phone or name.

 ### 4.5 Appointment Manager
 Homerce allows the user to keep track of the appointments of his or her home-based business.
-The appointment manager is one of the `ListManagers`s elaborated in [section 4.1](#41-list-managers).
+The appointment manager is one of the `ListManager`s elaborated in [section 4.1](#41-list-managers).

 #### 4.5.1 Rationale
 The appointment manager is a core feature which enables tracking of all past and upcoming appointments the home-based business owner has.